Entries for the 2023 awards are now open until the end of Monday 25th September 2023.

 To enter this category you will be asked to:

-1. Describe the product and its distinguishing features, and any innovative aspects that enable it to be considered as cutting edge.
-(500 words)
+1. Describe the product and its distinguishing features, and any innovative aspects that enable it to be considered as cutting edge. (up to 500 words)

-2. Evidence how the product is specifically designed to address a market demand, show how the product adds value.
-(500 words)
+2. Evidence how the product is specifically designed to address a market demand, show how the product adds value. (up to 500 words)

 • Discussing any creative and innovative aspects of the design process